-This scholarship is funded by Teacher.org, a teacher advocacy site.
-Students considering teaching and/or studying child development, early childhood education, education, educational administration, secondary education, or special education are invited to apply.
+Teacher.org, a teacher advocacy site, funds this scholarship.
+Students considering teaching and/or studying child development, early childhood education, education, educational administration, secondary education, or special education may apply.
 Minimum requirements include a 3.5 GPA, and a 500-700 word response to a question on the entry form.

 This fellowship is available to doctoral students intending to become superintendents, curriculum developers, or influential scholars.
 Applicants must be members of the Intercollegiate Studies Institute and be enrolled in a full-time graduate program.

-This scholarship is awarded through the Ulman Cancer Fund for Young Adults.
-The James & Patricia Sood scholarship is granted to a student wishing to major in education.
+The Ulman Cancer Fund for Young Adults awards this scholarship.
+The James & Patricia Sood scholarship grants an award to a student wishing to major in education.
 Applicants must have been between the ages of 15 and 39 during their own diagnosis/treatment or during the diagnosis/treatment of their parent or sibling.

-Upon receiving the award, each recipient will be obligated to organize and run a bone marrow registry drive with the support of Delete Blood Cancer and There Goes My Hero.
+Upon receiving the award, each recipient must organize and run a bone marrow registry drive with the support of Delete Blood Cancer and There Goes My Hero.

-The Leon Bradley Scholarship Program is intended to encourage more minorities or persons of color to enter the field of teaching and become school leaders.
-Up to two scholarships will be awarded each year to a minority college student working towards their initial teaching license.
-An additional two scholarships will be awarded to minority graduate students seeking their administrative credentials.
+The Leon Bradley Scholarship Program encourages more minorities or persons of color to enter the field of teaching and become school leaders.
+Each year, up to two minority college students working towards their initial teaching license receive the award.
+An additional two minority graduate students seeking their administrative credentials also receive an award.

 Applicants must reside in, or be enrolled in a college or university in Connecticut, Delaware, Maine, Maryland, Massachusetts, New Brunswick, New Hampshire, New Jersey, New York, Newfoundland, Nova Scotia, Pennsylvania, Prince Edward Island, Quebec, Rhode Island, Vermont, Washington D.C., or West Virginia.